NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dance of Intercession.md

 * * *

 **Critical Success** You perform the movements of the Dance of Intercession so gracefully that you evoke a glimmer of the memory of the Celestial Dragon's awesome power.
-You cast the 3-action version of either 9th-rank [[Harm|Harm]] or [[Heal|Heal]] at any point during your Stride.
+You cast the 3-action version of either 9th-rank [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] at any point during your Stride.
 This does not use any spell slots.

 **Success** As critical success, but the spell is 7th rank instead of 9th as you stumble through the movements.